pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ---
 layout: default
 class: objectives-course
-title: "The Objectives Course: Have Some Big Plans"
+title: "The Objectives Course: Care more"
 og:
   title: "The Objectives Course"
-  description: "A 10-week course on writing have-done lists: a clever way to write objectives to get on top of your day-to-day activities while helping you advance on your bigger picture vision"
+  description: "A 10-week course on writing have-done lists: a clever way to write objectives to get on top of your day-to-day activities while helping you advance on the bigger vision you care about"
   images:
     - url: "/the-objectives-course/preview-1200x630.png"
       width: 1200